alexa-labs/skill-workshop-smart-city/Module 6 - Add AMAZON.Repeat built-in Intent/README.md

 **Step 6.3.3.** You should hear and see Alexa respond with the message in your LaunchRequest.

-**Step 6.3.4.** Now, type "**what department did we spend the most money on last year**".
+**Step 6.3.4.** Now, type "**how much money did we spend on fire services last year**".
 This utterance should trigger our new intent handler for "MoneyMetricsIntent", and give us the data by calling the API.

 **Step 6.3.5.** Now, type - "**repeat that**"